PsyTeachR/mcs-conv/docs/06-wrangling-3.md

 This is a typical analysis situation where different information is in different tables and you need to join them altogether.
 Both these pieces of information are contained in `qformats` and `scoring` respectively, but we want to join them to `responses` to create one informative tidy table with all the information we need.
 We can do this through the function `inner_join()`; a function to combine information in two tibbles using a column common to both tibbles.

 * Replace the `NULL` values in the below code with the necessary variable names to join `rlong` and `qformats` by `Question`.
-If you need extra help, revisit Chapter \@ref(join) - you used the same function then!
+If you need extra help, revisit Loading Data - you used the same function then!
 You can also check the solutions for the answer (but make sure you try yourself first).

 ```r